VaqueroSH/workspace-github.com-VaqueroSH-DeckAnalyzer/README.md

 Feel free to submit issues or improvements!
 The codebase is modular and easy to extend.

+## FAQ ❓

+**Q: Does this work with Commander decks?**
+A: Yes!
+It supports any deck size, including 100-card Commander decks.

+**Q: Can I analyze decks without internet?**
+A: No. The app requires an internet connection to fetch card data from Scryfall.

+**Q: Is my data stored anywhere?**
+A: No. All analysis happens locally; no deck data is uploaded or stored.

+**Q: What about double-faced cards?**
+A: Fully supported.
+The analyzer handles transform cards, modal double-faced cards (MDFCs), split/fuse, and adventure cards.

 ## License 📄

 This project uses the free Scryfall API and respects their terms of service.
 Card data and images are property of Wizards of the Coast.